neo4j/graphql/docs/rfcs/01-global-object-identification/global-object-identification.md

 ```

 For each ID in the `ids` input field, execute the same intructions as above, returning the result in the same array position as the input argument.

+## Risks

+- It needs to be figured out how this will work for types with additional labels (`additionalLabels` argument of the `@node` directive.
+Unique node property constraints do not work over multiple labels, so there will not be 100% confidence of uniqueness.
+Should only the "main" label be used for the `node` query field?